24 Dec Mobile CRM – Why it Fails and How to Succeed

 Here’s some tips for how to succeed with mobile CRM.

-• Start with use cases.
+- Start with use cases.
 For mobile to make business sense it must be use case driven.
 Contact center use cases are few.
 Sales person use cases are many but vary widely in terms of value.
 The starting point for mobile CRM strategy is to identify those business processes and information requests most facilitated by anytime/anywhere access.

-• Consider ERP integration.
+For example, beyond access to simple contact information, field sales people may benefit from having real-time access to the last conversation minutes, outstanding cases, open orders, product deliveries, unpaid invoices, aged receivables, available credit limit and other information which may be requested by the customer or needed by the sales person in order to continue their sales pursuits.
+The sales person wants to appear informed, and doesn’t want unanticipated questions and an absence of information causing delays to their sales objectives. - Consider ERP integration.
 Much of the customer information sales people seek while in the field — such as orders, invoices, credit memos, payments, RMAs, product availability, credit availability, shipping timeframes and more — is housed in back-office accounting or ERP software.
 Mobile CRM systems which include tight integration with ERP applications will deliver a richer data experience and support far more business processes for mobile CRM users.
 Check out the Nomalys Origin solution which can be integrated with several data sources (CRM, ERP, BI, EDM, etc.)

-• Use the mobile devices unique capabilities.
+- Use the mobile devices unique capabilities.
 Just pushing legacy CRM software to a mobile device doesn’t produce any synergy.
 Instead, find ways to leverage CRM data with capabilities that are only available with mobile – such as marrying CRM call plans and mobile geo-location, using a touch screen to update a task or activity, or reviewing contact updates from social networks before walking into the contact’s office.
 Linking CRM use cases to mobile capabilities such as quick information access, touch screen navigation, geo-positioning and anytime/anywhere connectivity to CRM, legacy and online systems is certain to create efficiencies that users will appreciate.

-• Focus on the user experience.
+- Focus on the user experience.
 PC and mobility operation are meant to be different.
 Pushing a desktop app to a mobile device isn’t going to achieve a positive user experience.
 To make the smaller form factors and more limited data entry capabilities work for mobile users, the mobile apps should make data contextual, make information entry as automatic as possible, minimize keystrokes and streamline workflow.
 Despite being seldom used for data entry (in largest part because the CRM software publishers don’t support it), audio is proven to be the least effort and most efficient mobile data entry method.
 Check out Nomalys, the mind-mapping mobile application to access but also edit and add information into your CRM.

-• Filtering and sorting CRM records by user is essential.
+- Filtering and sorting CRM records by user is essential.
 As smartphones are not well suited for scrolling, don’t display every CRM record but instead limit records to only those assigned to the user, and possibly only those that are active.
 Sorting data by utilization will further decrease search and navigation time.
 Avoid making users sift through voluminous records to find what they are looking for – as most users simply won’t go through that hassle.
 Discover Nomalys, a 360° view of your customer accounts (mind-mapping) to finally get an intuitive view of your entire CRM.

 Answering The Call For Mobile